Nirmalrg2898/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+A list of your favorite things:
+- 😽
+- 😕
+- 🚴‍♂️

+In order, these are my flavors of ice cream:
+1. Blackcurrent
+2. strawberry